devalexer/BagOfMarbles/README.md

-# BagOfMarbles
+# README - BagOfMarbles

 This was a homework assignment for The Iron Yard to practice JQuery and AJAX by creating bag of marbles 'game'.

 ### REQUIREMENTS

-- Create an app for a bag of marbles
+Create an app for a bag of marbles

 This API has two endpoints:
 - Return a random marble
 - Add a marble to the bag

-NOTE: Marbles should be stored in a static list in the controller, not in the database.

 On index.cshtml
 - add a button that gets a marble and, using jquery, displays a random marble